erwinfeser/django-usso/README.md

 USSO_SETTINGS = {
     'CLONE_GROUPS': True,  # It replicates external groups locally.
 Default True.
     'AUTH_USER_FIELD': 'username',  # It can be 'email' or 'username'.
 Default username.
-    'USERS_DATABASE_NAME': 'users'  # The database name that you added to DATABASES }
+    'USERS_DATABASE_NAME': 'users'  # The extra database name that you added to DATABASES }
 ```